Specialist Sustainability Consultants

-Chloe is a third-year English Language student at Lancaster University and, following the completion of a placement as Communications Coordinator for TBL, is now our Communications Manager looking forward to a long future with the company!
+Chloe is a recent English Language graduate from Lancaster University and, following the completion of a placement as Communications Coordinator for TBL, is now our Sustainability Communications Analyst looking forward to a long future with the company!

-Meanwhile, Chloe is actively building her marketing portfolio as Marketing Director for The 93 Percent Foundation, and as Vice President of Media and Marketing for the 93% Club Lancaster, alongside various freelance roles with small businesses.
+Alongside her studies, Chloe actively dedicated time to building her marketing portfolio as Marketing Director for The 93 Percent Foundation, and as Vice President of Media and Marketing for the 93% Club Lancaster, alongside various freelance roles with small businesses.

 A strong believer in social justice, Chloe’s passion for equality and social mobility led to an interest in sustainability on a global scale.
 When she’s not online, she loves to travel and is always looking for new places to explore.

 As former group head of sustainability for one of the world’s largest technology companies, Colin spent years helping business leaders understand the importance of balancing people, planet, and profit.
 Prior to this, his career spanned a diverse range of roles including marketing, HR, business development, and technology.

 Colin is passionate about the UN Sustainable Development Goals and the vital role of businesses to help achieve the goals .
 He’s a straight-talking Lancastrian who prides himself on his ability to keep things simple and honest – this can get him into trouble!